Henry DeWolf Smyth Professor of Physics

 The polarization of the CMB is only a few parts per billion.
 It arises from the fact that an unpolarized incident wave scattered from an electron emerges with an angle-dependent polarization; anisotropy in the radiation at the time of its last encounter with electrons results in a net polarization of the CMB.
-The majority of the polarization patterns emerge because of the anisotropy in the primordial plasma at the time of decoupling; this same anisotropy is probed exquisitely well by the present day maps of the CMB temperature by, for example, WMAP.
-However, gravity waves leftover from an epoch of inflation in the first few atto-attoseconds of the universe can also present anisotropic scattering conditions and thus imprint polarization onto the CMB; in distinction to the those from the plasma anisotropies, these patterns can come in either global parity.
-Therefore, detailed study of the polarization may provide information on the inflation potential itself!
-More information can be found in many places; one is in the below-referenced review article by Samtleben, Staggs & Winstein.
+The majority of the polarization patterns emerge because of the anisotropy in the primordial plasma at the time of decoupling; this same anisotropy is probed exquisitely well by the present day maps of the CMB temperature by, for example, WMAP and PLANCK.
+However, gravitational waves permeating the universe can also present anisotropic scattering conditions and thus imprint polarization onto the CMB; in distinction to the those from the plasma anisotropies, these patterns can come in either global parity.
+Since gravitational waves could emerge from extremely early times, possibly from an epoch of inflation, detailed study of the polarization may provide information on the universe's first few atto-seconds!
+More information can be found in many places; including two review articles in the list below.

-- Princeton Problems in Physics, with Solutions, Nathan Newbury, Michael Newman, John Ruhl, Suzanne Staggs, and Stephen Thorsett, 1990, Princeton University Press.
-(Monograph.)
+- Princeton Problems in Physics, with Solutions, Nathan Newbury, Michael Newman, John Ruhl, Suzanne Staggs, and Stephen Thorsett, Princeton University Press.
+(Monograph.), 1990.